A Foodcentric Life

 ↓ Jump to Recipe

-With a delicate orange flavor and tender texture, this single layer orange almond cake is easy to make.
+With a delicate orange flavor and tender texture, this single layer almond flour orange cake is easy to make, and you don't have to boil oranges.
 Instead of frosting try a light dusting of powered sugar to finish.
 Orange flavored whipped cream or coconut cream would be good too.
 To save time make it a day ahead.

 orange almond cake with oranges

 Its is easy to forget that citrus is really a winter crop.
-With friends coming for dinner who love cake for dessert and my navel orange tree full of fruit, I turned to an old favorite recipe – Orange Almond Torte.
-The original recipe is from an old issue of Bon Appetit.
-I can’t believe I’ve been making it for so many years, but now, gluten-free.
+With friends coming for dinner who love cake for dessert and my navel orange tree full of fruit, I turned to an old favorite recipe.
+I can't believe I've been making it for so many years, but now, gluten-free.

 orange almond cake side view